Marco Metzler: The offender

 Marco Metzler grew up with two sisters in Haiger.
-The boy was described as a typical "mama's boy", who often quarreled with his father.
+The boy was described as a typical "mama's boy", who often quarrelled with his father.
 He went to a Hauptschule, and after a job at the railway, he became a truck driver at a freight forwarder.
 In 2003, Metzler married and became the father of a child.
 It was later learned that the couple had relationship issues and Marco frequently visited prostitutes.
 In addition, he had increasing financial issues and problems with alcoholism, with his wife eventually divorcing him.
-On August 30, 2006 Marco Metzler was arrested in Haiger by the "Eisern" squad in his parents' house.
+On 30 August 2006, Marco Metzler was arrested in Haiger by the "Eisern" squad in his parents' house.
 During the subsequent investigation, the perpetrator filed a complete confession.
 He was also identified by the surviving victim Asta J.

 Modus operandi

-During the trial before the district court of Hagen-Hohenlimburg, an attempt was made to figure out the motive.
+During the trial before the district court of Limburg an der Lahn, an attempt was made to figure out the motive.
 The only fact known about the killer was that he had a disturbing sex life.
 Investigators also wondered why the killings happened about a year apart, why he sometimes had intercourse with women prior to the murder, and then dispose of them like an object.
-According to the testimony of one of his victims, the prostitute Asta J., who was attacked on October 19, 2004 on the streets in Cologne, and that he behaved to her "like an animal".
+According to the testimony of one of his victims, the prostitute Asta J., who was attacked on 19 October 2004 on the streets in Cologne, and that he behaved to her "like an animal".
 Marco Metzler is said to have tried to choke her with a rope shortly after boarding.
 She was able to escape, but was captured by the physically superior man again and tied down in the bunk of a truck.
-At a stop near Neurkirchen, she was raped.
+At a stop near Neukirchen, she was raped.
 The offender injured her with a knife, but Asta J. managed to hide in a nearby cornfield.
 When Metzler was questioned, he replied that "he also did not know what had come over him".
 He had no remorse for his victims, and in the opinion of the prosecutor, for him the victims only played a role as a body that he could dispose of.